tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-t-sql-tuesday-21-a.md

 </p>

 <p class="MsoNormal" style="margin: 0in 0in 10pt;">
-  <span style="font-family: Calibri; font-size: small;">We all see where this is going so we’ll stop and start to talk about this complete failure on my part.</span>
+  <span style="font-family: Calibri; font-size: small;">We all see where this is going so we'll stop and start to talk about this complete failure on my part.</span>
 </p>

 <p class="MsoNormal" style="margin: 0in 0in 10pt;">